adelowo/portfolio/_posts/2017-01-07-build-your-own-validation-library.md

 - Lack of rules.
 Solution => Use [packagist](https://packagist.org?q=validator)
 - Dependent on `$_POST`.
 Cannot work outside `HTTP`.
 Solution - You can update the `validate` method to allow passing an array containing the values for validation.

+> PS - If you are into this type of validation rules, checkout this [nifty library](https://github.com/rakit/validation) <sup>[3]</sup>

 <div id="foot-notes">
 [0] There are libraries with tons of rules on packagist.
 <br>
 [1] Pipe delimited rule definitions are cool.
-But folks be dick-riding on IDE support and shit though
+But folks be complainig about IDE support and the likes though.
 <br>
 [2] My personal preference for throwing exceptions - most of the time - is to define it (the exception) in a standalone function/method.
 I think that's called SRP..
 Lol
+[3] Contibuted to this project sometime last year.
 </div>